altaigusev/altaigusev/README.md

 - 👋 Hi, I’m @altaigusev
 - 👀 I’m interested in C/Python/Java
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on some C projects
+- 💞️ I’m looking to collaborate on some Java projects
-- 📫 How to reach me?
-I will reach you if I need.

 <!---
 altaigusev/altaigusev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.